Let’s paint palm leaves in watercolor!

 With your green and a little bit of brown (Burnt sienna) paint the middle part of the leaf.

-Show the shadow with more concentrated color on the left side.
+Show the shadow with more concentrated color on the left side to make our palm leaves more realistic.

 Take a flat synthetic brush, dip it into water, rinse so that the bristols are wet but not dripping wet.